chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Visa

-> Do you already have a valid work permit for Germany, or would you need sponsorship?
+> Do you already have a valid work permit for Germany?
+> Would you need sponsorship?
 > What is your current visa status?

 I already hold an Opportunity Card work permit, so I'm authorized to work in Germany without requiring sponsorship.